-Positive attitudes towards science were expressed in their words such as: "Science is one of my favorite fields.
+The teachers expressed positive attitudes towards science, such as: “Science is one of my favorite fields.
 Through science you can teach a whole world and impart knowledge to children in all fields.
 It is a really deep experience because children deal with something real, tangible.
 I introduce science in almost each of my educational activities... through connecting to the animal and plant world, the children develop.
 Both in terms of cognition and in terms of sensitivity to nature.
-They learn important things, perhaps the most important things to know" (7).
-Another teacher said: "I strongly believe that science should be practiced ...
+They learn important things, perhaps the most important things to know” (7).
+Another teacher said: “I strongly believe that science education should be practiced ...
 I saw how happy they are to do all the processes.
 To experience it.
 It is very important.
-I know how significant it is for children ..."
+I know how significant it is for children ...”
 (6).

-The results obtained from the quantitative analysis show that there is a correlation between the Preschool teacher's attitudes towards teaching science in Preschool and the application of scientific activity in Preschool by her, meaning that Preschool teachers that showed positive attitudes towards science teaching indeed reported that they applied more science teaching in class.
-Expressing feeling comfortable in teaching science was almost identical to some sort of science teaching.
-But the picture regarding the implementation of the program itself is different.
-Most of the Preschool teachers (n = 5) who participated in the second phase of the study had a significant positive attitude towards the implementation of the S&T curriculum in Preschools.
-They defined the program as "an important program, a good program that can help the teacher in her work" (4), "should be implemented at both young and adult ages.
-The program addresses important topics like scientific language, phenomena ... it was wisely developed" (6) , "It's good to have a plan.
-The plan gives ideas and can help.
-Obviously it needs to be implemented" (3).
+The results obtained from the quantitative analysis show that there is a correlation between the preschool teachers’ attitudes towards teaching science in preschool and the application of scientific activities, meaning that preschool teachers with positive attitudes towards science teaching indeed reported that they conducted more science lessons in class.
+Expressing confidence teaching science was strongly linked to actually implementing some sort of science teaching.
+But implementation of the program itself is different.
+Five of the interviewed teachers expressed a positive attitude towards the implementation of the S&T curriculum in preschools.
+They defined the program as “an important program, a good program that can help the teacher in her work” (4).
+“It should be implemented both at young ages and later.
+The program addresses important topics like scientific language, phenomena ... it was wisely developed” (6).
+“It’s good to have a plan.
+The program gives ideas and can help.
+Obviously, it needs to be implemented” (3).

-In contrast, three teachers expressed their positive attitude with some הסתייגות, adding that "the plan is good.
-The plan should be implemented intelligently" (1), "One should be familiar with the plan.
-It is worth incorporating in class" (7), "Apply parts relevant to children" (7) or "probably need to apply it" (5).
-The teachers explained that "the plan is too general, not so clear and detailed" (8).
+In contrast, three teachers expressed their positive attitude with some reservations, adding that “The plan is good.
+The plan should be implemented intelligently” (1), “One should be familiar with the plan.
+It is worth incorporating in class” (7), “Apply that parts that are relevant to children” (7) or “We probably need to apply it” (5).
+The teachers explained that “the plan is too general, not clear and detailed enough” (8).

-We also found that Preschool teachers who have very positive attitudes toward science teaching say that they do not implement the program to the extent that they wished.
-Those teachers spoke of much teaching of science in class, at least several times a week, but not according to the S&T program.
-Examples: "... do not know exactly, but certainly implement something", (4), "I do not know.
-Maybe yes, intuitively" (8).
-"But I still try to bring in the matter of the sciences, because I think it's very important.
-I'm sure I will continue to do ...
+We also found that even preschool teachers who have strongly positive attitudes toward science education say that they do not implement the program to the extent that they wished.
+Those teachers spoke of teaching science in their classes at least several times a week, but not according to the S&T program.
+Examples: “... do not know exactly, but certainly implement something”, (4), “I do not know.
+Maybe yes, intuitively” (8). “ I still try to bring in the matter of the sciences, because I think it’s very important.
+I’m sure I will continue to do ...
 If it was up to me, I would be more engaged ...
-In my class I would do it all the time" (6).
-"The majority It's not what the Ministry of Education wanted me to do. " (1).
-I put science in every field ... it's in my head all the time ...
+In my class, I would do it all the time” (6).
+“The majority is not what the Ministry of Education wanted me to do“ (1).
+“I include science in every subject ... it’s in my head all the time ...
 I was not really able to teach according to what was written in the booklets ... but I am aware of things ...
-I really put science in every field.
-I might fulfill the dream. "(7).
+I might fulfill the intention” (7).

-Discussion and recommendations
+4. Discussion and Recommendations